-Driveway shall mean a paved, or alternate all weather surface as approved by the City Engineer, that provides access from a publicly accessible travel way to parking and/or loading spaces that are located in conformance with subsection 30-7.8: Location of Parking Spaces and Prohibited Parking Area.
+Driveway shall mean a paved, or alternate all weather surface as approved by the City Engineer, that provides access from a publicly accessible travel way to parking and/or loading spaces that are located in conformance with subsection 30-7.8: Off Street Parking Improvement, Location, and Dimensional Requirements and Standards Location of Parking Spaces and Prohibited Parking Area.

-Dwelling, multiple-family shall mean a building designed and/or used to house three (3) or more families, living independently of each other.
+Dwelling, multifamily multiple-family shall mean a building containing three or more dwelling units designed and/or used to house three (3) or more families, living independently of each other.

-Dwelling, one-family shall mean a detached building designed and intended for occupancy by one (1) family, and containing not more than one (1) kitchen.
+Dwelling, one-family shall mean a detached building containing one dwelling unitdesigned and intended for occupancy by one (1) family, and containing not more than one (1) kitchen.

-Dwelling, two-family shall mean a building containing two (2) kitchens, designed and/or used to house not more than two (2) families living independently of each other.
+Dwelling, two-family shall mean a building containing two dwelling units(2) kitchens, designed and/or used to house not more than two (2) families living independently of each other.